 1979: Led Zeppelin played their final UK concert at the Knebworth Festival in England.

-1979: The debut album by Los Angeles band The Knack, Get the Knack, started its first of five weeks at #1 on t he Billboard chart.
-Two weeks later, the album’s hit single, “My Sharona” went to #1 for the first of six weeks on the Hot 100.
+1979: The debut album by Los Angeles band The Knack, Get the Knack, started its first of five weeks at #1 on the Billboard pop chart.
+Two weeks later, the album’s hit single, “My Sharona,” went to #1 for the first of six weeks on the Hot 100.

 1984: Ray Parker Jr.’s biggest hit, “Ghostbusters,” became his only #1 on the Billboard Hot 100.
 Two weeks it became his only song to reach the top of the R&B chart as well.

-1986: Almost 20 years, the Monkees were back on the Billboard pop album chart with re-issues of the group’s first four albums re-released by Rhino Records, as well as a “Best of the Monkees” singles compilation put out by Arista.
-Also back on the singles chart were the Beatles with “Twist and Shout,” 22 years after it had originally entered the Billboard Hot 100.
-The song had a resurgence in popularity after being featured in the summer movies Ferris Bueller’s Day Off and Back to School.
+1986: After almost twenty years, The Monkees were back on the Billboard pop chart with re-issues of the group’s first four albums re-released by Rhino Records as well as a “Best of the Monkees” singles compilation put out by Arista.
+Also back on the singles chart were the Beatles with “Twist and Shout” twenty-two years after it had originally entered the Billboard Hot 100.
+The song had had a resurgence in popularity after being featured in the summer movies Ferris Bueller’s Day Off and Back to School.

 Mike Hugg, drummer, keyboardist, and founding member of Manfred Mann, was born in Gosport, Hampshire, England in 1942.

-Jim Kale, original bassist for the Guess Who bassist, Winnipeg, Manitoba, Canada in 1943.
+Jim Kale, original bassist for the Guess Who, was born in Winnipeg, Manitoba, Canada in 1943.

-Denis Payton, sax, guitar, and harmonica player with the Dave Clark Five, was born in Walthamstow, East London, England in 1943.
+Denis Payton, sax, guitar, and harmonica player for the Dave Clark Five, was born in Walthamstow, East London, England in 1943.

 Erik Brann, guitarist and vocalist for Iron Butterfly, was born in Pekin, IL in 1950.